pydio/pydio-doc-admin-guide/4_connecting_your_storage/2_datasources/3_google_cloud_storage.md

 ### Google Cloud Storage datasource

-First you need to generate credentials if you dont have any of them, open the menu on your GCS dashboard (the top left burger) and then go to the following section **APIs & Services > Credentials**.
+Start by generating credentials if you do not have them, for that, open the menu on your GCS dashboard (the top left burger) and then go to the following section **APIs & Services > Credentials**.

 [:image-popup:4_connecting_your_storage/datasource_config/gcs_create_credentials.png]